 A set of abundances stored in an external file are used if there are no numbers on the abundances command but a file name occurs in quotation marks.
-Table 7.2 lists the abundance sets that are included in the distribution.
 When a file is specified the program first checks the local directory and then data/abundances.
 The following gives some examples:

-'''

 abundances "cameron.abn" abundances "HII.abn" no grains

-'''